Anke Huber: Career

 Huber made her Grand Slam tournament debut at the 1990 Australian Open, a year before she graduated from high school.
 After defeating Maider Laval and Elise Burgin, she was defeated in the third round by 13th-seeded Raffaella Reggi.
 In August 1990, she defeated Marianne Werdel Witmeyer to win the Schenectady tournament, a warm-up for the US Open.
 Jennifer Capriati then defeated Huber in the first round of that tournament 7–5, 7–5.
 Huber was the runner-up in her next event, losing in Bayonne to Nathalie Tauziat in straight sets.
-She finished 1990 ranked World No. 34.
+She finished 1990 ranked world No. 34.

 Huber became Germany's top female tennis player upon Steffi Graf's retirement in 1999.
-Only two years later, however, it was Huber's turn to hang up her racquet.
-She cited a persistent ankle injury and the desire for a "normal life" as the reasons for her retirement.
-She originally planned to quit after the 2002 Australian Open, her favorite tournament, but changed her mind when she unexpectedly qualified for the year-ending Sanex Championships in Germany.
+Two years later, Huber retired, citing a persistent ankle injury and the desire for a "normal life" as the reasons for her retirement.
+She planned to quit after the 2002 Australian Open, her favorite tournament, but changed her mind when she unexpectedly qualified for the year-ending Sanex Championships in Germany.
 "I thought there's nothing better than to celebrate saying goodbye in front of the home fans in your own country", said Huber.
-Huber's final match took place on 31 October 2001, against Justine Henin, which she lost 6–1, 6–2.
+Huber's final match took place on 31 October 2001 against Justine Henin, which she lost 6–1, 6–2.

-During her twelve-year professional career, Huber reached 23 singles finals (winning twelve of them), 29 singles semifinals, and 50 singles quarterfinals.
-Her career record in singles was 447–225, and she amassed US$4,768,292 in career prize money.
+During her 12-year career, Huber reached 23 singles finals (winning 12 of them), 29 singles semifinals, and 50 singles quarterfinals.
+Her career record in singles was 447–225, and she earnedUS$4,768,292 in career prize money.

 Huber represented her country at three levels: the Olympic Games in 1992 in Barcelona and in 1996 in Atlanta; the Fed Cup from 1990 through 1998 and in 2000 and 2001, helping Germany to victory in 1992 by beating Spain's Conchita Martínez in the final; and the Hopman Cup, which she won with Boris Becker in 1995.

 Although she did not win a Grand Slam title, Huber felt proud of her accomplishments, especially because she had to walk in Graf's footsteps.
-"I recognised pretty early on that I would never have her success, but I was still always measured against her", she says.
+"I recognised pretty early on that I would never have her success, but I was still always measured against her", she said.
 "So, whenever I got into the quarterfinals or the semis of a Grand Slam tournament, it counted for nothing.
-Sometimes it was good to have her, because she drew the attention away from me", Huber continued.
-"On the other side, there was always the pressure to be the second Steffi Graf."
+Sometimes it was good to have her because she drew the attention away from me...On the other side, there was always the pressure to be the second Steffi Graf."

 In 2002, Huber accepted a role with the German Tennis Federation and became the co-tournament director for the annual Porsche Tennis Grand Prix WTA tournament in Filderstadt, Germany.